Devskiller/jfairy/README.md

 ## Building

-This project can be built using gradle command:
+This project can be built using maven command:

-    ./gradlew build

-## Installation

-Installation into maven local repository

-    ./gradlew publishToMavenLocal
+    ./mvnw install